BAWDESWELL Family Eucharist Ordinary Time, with Baptism

 We break this bread to share in the body of Christ.

-A post communion prayer is said by the priest, followed by…
+The post communion prayer is said, followed by:

 Dying and living, he declared your love, gave us grace, and opened the gate of glory.